codee-com/open-catalog/Checks/PWD005/README.md

 Only a part of an array was transferred to the GPU and it does not cover the used range.

+### Actions

+Update the copied array range to match the actual array usage in the code.

 ### Relevance

 Minimising data transfers is one of the main optimization points when offloading